amonks/chris/README.md

 xenakis is a static site generator that aims to be as simple as possible, so it's flexible/generic enough for pros but also understandable enough for n00bs.

+> simple not easy.
+>
+> go is hard but simple: you can learn the rules in two sentences.
+> Chess is hard but complex: you need some time to learn the rules

+Here are my goals:

+I want the power of structure/control flow/templating but I want it to feel like vanilla html.
+I want it to feel like a language (html), not like a framework.
+This is to html what scss is to css, *not* what jekyll is to html.

+- You don't need a special generator to create the right file structure: if you take an existing html website and stick it in a folder called "pages" that is a totally valid xenakis project.

+- The components look like regular html files.
+You call them with regular html tags and pass data using regular html attrs.

 # example

 Let's say you're making a portfolio website.
 Here's what you might do: